Fibro Fog Support

 WHAT ABOUT SUPPLEMENTATION FOR FIBRO FOG?

 Supplements can aid in fighting fibro fog but not every supplement is right for every person.
-What follows are a basic list of the more essential brain nutrients.
+What follows is a basic list of the more essential brain nutrients.

 Always check with your doctor before taking new supplements and as we say on the supplement page, “more is not always better”

 Are you taking any of the following nutrients?

 I am supplying this list just as a reference so that you can be better armed in the fight against fibro fog.
 For your convenience, each supplement name is also a link to that item on Amazon Consider the following verified effective remedies if you suffer from fibro fog on a daily basis (if not already utilizing them).

 Remember also that nutrients are not magic bullets.
 They can, however, support the mind and body to create a stronger foundation and resilience.
 Experiment and find what helps but always work to prioritize and take the lowest effective dose.
 Yes, even with supplements, we need only take what our body needs, and this also helps our supplements to be more cost-effective as well.

 ALC easily crosses the blood-brain barrier to support memory function and mitochondria (cell energy).
 A neuroprotective nutrient.

 (PS) is a crucial building block in brain tissue.
 Modulates cortisol levels and supports relaxation.
 It increases memory and concentration.